TechnicJelle/CMGT_GraduationReport/report.typ

 - *NDA:* Non-Disclosure Agreement.
 A legal contract that prevents the parties involved from disclosing certain information to third parties.
 Often used to protect proprietary software and hardware.
 - *(Game) Console:* Specialized computer that is designed to run games, and usually has a custom, proprietary GPU API that you have to sign an NDA to get access to.
 - *Operating System:* Software that manages the hardware and software resources of a computer, and provides services for computer programs.
 Examples are Windows, macOS, Linux, Android, and iOS.
-- *Paradigm:* Style/way of doing things
+- *Paradigm:* Style/way of doing things.
+- *Ray tracing:* Method of rendering that simulates light bounces in a very realistic way.
+It is very computationally expensive, but can produce very realistic images.
+Many modern GPUs have dedicated hardware support for it, which makes it much faster.

 #pagebreak()